sdossettswift/railsBoilerplate/README.md

 14. Figaro to manage environmental variables

 15. Active Mailer to send emails! -- this will send a sample email to the user upon the creation of their account.

 *Why?* Because I find myself doing the same thing time after time.
 This boilerplate will save you at least 35 minutes.
 Or maybe like 5, but those 5 minutes add up.

 *Here's how to get started:*

-1. fork it, clone it, initiate a GH repo
+### fork it, clone it, initiate a GH repo

-2. Install TravisCI gem
+### Install TravisCI gem
 ````
 gem install travis
  ````

-3. Bundle the gems
+### Bundle the gems
 ````
 bundle install
  ````

-4. bundle exec figaro install (set environmental variables in production.rb, development.rb)
+### Setup Figaro -- which will configure environmental variables.
+Add them to  production.rb,development.rb, test.rb)
 ````
 bundle exec figaro install
  ````

- 4.a Add your gmail credentials to application.yml  (created above)
+### Add your gmail credentials to application.yml  (created above)
 ````
  gmail_domain: 'gmail.com'
  gmail_username: 'username@gmail.com'